 Although we didn’t go to the restaurant for dinner, we were told that dinner is also a set menu.

-A night at The Tai O Heritage Hotel – Our Review
+Spending a Night at The Tai O Heritage Hotel

-We checked-in to the The Tai O Heritage Hotel on a Saturday at lunch time.
-It’s worth noting that the hotel is open to the public between 11 AM and 6 PM everyday.
+We checked-in to The Tai O Heritage Hotel on a Saturday at lunchtime.
+It’s worth noting that the hotel is open to the public between 11 AM and 6 PM every day.
 And as it’s a small property, with all these visitors it can more like a museum and less like a hotel.
 So, till 6 PM it might be advisable to go explore Tai O village, or the Tai O Infinity Pool (like we did).

 As we weren’t too pleased with our lunch at the hotel, we decided to eat dinner out.
 Although restaurants at Tai O fishing village shut by 7:30 PM, there are plenty of amazing restaurants on Lantau that aren’t too far away from Tai O.